Sufi Muhammad

-It operates mainly in the Dir region, Swat, and Malakand districts of Khyber-Pakhtunkhwa.
+It operated mainly in the Dir, Swat, and Malakand districts of Khyber Pakhtunkhwa.

 Sufi Muhammad was jailed for sending thousands of volunteers to Afghanistan to fight the U.S. intervention in 2001.
 However, he was freed in 2008 after he renounced violence.

-He was the father-in-law of Maulana Fazlullah, who assumed the leadership of TNSM during Sufi's imprisonment.
-He was described by BBC as a "follower" of Saudi Arabia's Wahhabi Islamic school of thought, and by the Jamestown Foundation as one of the "active leaders" of Jamaat-e-Islami in the 1980s.
+He was the father-in-law of Fazlullah, another militant, who assumed the leadership of TNSM during Sufi's imprisonment.

+He was described by BBC as a "follower" of Saudi Arabia's Wahhabi Salafist Islamic school of thought, and by the Jamestown Foundation as one of the "active leaders" of Jamaat-e-Islami in the 1980s.

-Background
+Early life

-Sufi Muhammad, born in Maidan, Lower Dir District, received religious education at Panj Pir, Swabi.
+Sufi Muhammad, born in 1933 in Maidan, Lower Dir District, and received religious education at Panjpir, Swabi.

+His son, Matiul Haq, would become an influential ideologue of Pakistani terrorist group Tehreek-e-Taliban, which would at one time be led by his son-in-law Mullah Fazlullah.

 Career

+Early activities

 During the 1980s, Sufi Muhammad actively participated in Jamaat-e-Islami, an Islamist political party of Pakistan.
 In 1992 he split from the group to form TNSM.
-From its stronghold of Malakand Division Districts in northwestern Pakistan, Sufi Muhammad and his group engaged in violent agitation for the enforcement of Sharia law.
+From its stronghold of Malakand Division districts in northwestern Pakistan, Sufi Muhammad and his group engaged in violent agitation for the enforcement of Sharia law.

+After 9/11

-In October 2001, following the 9/11 attacks, Sufi Mohammad crossed into Afghanistan with thousands of his followers to help the Taliban fight the US-led forces.
+In October 2001, following the September 11 attacks, Sufi Muhammad crossed into Afghanistan with thousands of his followers to help the Taliban fight the US-led forces.
 In 2001 he issued an edict, or fatwa, for holy war against U.S.-led forces in Afghanistan.
-After the Taliban was ousted from power in 2001, he returned to Pakistan, he was arrested.
+After the Taliban was ousted from power in 2001, he returned to Pakistan, and was arrested.

-Sufi Muhammad remained in prison until 2008 when he agreed in talks with the Government of the Khyber-Pakhtunkhwa to use his influence to work towards peace in the region.
+Sufi Muhammad remained in prison until 2008, when he agreed in talks with the Government of Khyber-Pakhtunkhwa to use his influence to work towards peace in the region.